Shokokon, Illinois

 Shokokon is an unincorporated community in Carman Township, Henderson County, Illinois, United States.

 History

 Founding

-A small riverside community located on the riverside of the levee, Shokokon traces its origins to 1836; Shokokon derives its name from the Sauk & Fox name "Shoquoquon" translates to Flint Hills.
+A small riverside community located on the riverside of the levee, Shokokon traces its origins to 1836; Shokokon derives its name from the Sauk and Meskwaki name "Shoquoquon" which translates to Flint Hills.
 Robert McQueen, attracted by the relatively good river access, platted a village of sixteen square blocks.
 Over several years, a ferry operated from the shores of the town where residents could take the ferry from Shokokon across the river to Iowa.

 Influences

 Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints, considered expanding his base from Nauvoo by establishing another Mormon community at Shokokon in 1843.
 He visited several times and preached to the local public.
 However, the plans were abandoned as Smith became embroiled in several conflicts within the surrounding areas in and around Nauvoo.

 Population

 The village population never grew larger than 300 residents, and when the Santa Fe railroad bypassed the village it became considerably much smaller.